 STAY ENGAGED WITH LAKE ELMO CITY GOVERNMENT!

 LAKE ELMO REMAINS AT A CROSSROADS!
-The dysfunction in our city government over the past two years leaves many important issues to be addressed but also creates opportunities.
-For example: updating the city’s comprehensive plan, future development (commercial and residential), transparency, staff development and retention, improving relationships with Washington County and other municipal governments, determining the status of the Lake Elmo public library, public safety and services, infrastructure, parks and trails, the role of city council, civility, and fiscal responsibility.
+The dysfunction in our city government in 2015-2016 left many important issues to be addressed but also created opportunities to move forward on these issues and projects.
+For example: updating the city’s comprehensive plan, planning for and managing future development (commercial and residential), transparency, staff development and retention, civility, improving relationships with Washington County and other municipal governments, determining the status of the Lake Elmo public library, public safety and services, infrastructure, parks and trails, the role of city council, and fiscal responsibility.

 UPDATE – A new page has been added to this site: Work Plan.
 This page contains information and details of the city’s 2017-2018 Work Plan, which was recently approved by the city council.
 It will be periodically updated as progress is made on the goals designated by the council.
 Recent progress updates have been made to this “Work Plan” page.

-We hope that members of the city council can come together under the leadership of Mayor Pearson, put aside past differences, and work together to return a functional city government to Lake Elmo. http://www.twincities.com/2016/11/09/lake-elmo-mn-city-council-elections-friendlier/ Council meetings appear to be more efficient but sometimes the behaviors and actions of the past two years continue to present challenges.
-A willingness to work together in a civil manner will go a long way to address the issues raised by the League of Minnesota Cities Insurance Trust Board, who voted unanimously to increase Lake Elmo’s insurance deductible from $500 to $200,000.
+We had hoped that members of the city council would be able to come together under the leadership of Mayor Pearson, put aside past differences, and work together to return a functional city government to Lake Elmo. http://www.twincities.com/2016/11/09/lake-elmo-mn-city-council-elections-friendlier/ Council meetings are now clearly more efficient and the city is moving forward with its Work Plan for 2017-2018.
+But willingness to work together in a civil manner will also go a long way to address the issues raised by the League of Minnesota Cities Insurance Trust Board, who voted unanimously in 2016 to increase Lake Elmo’s insurance deductible from $500 to $200,000.
 This was only the fourth time in its history that penalties have been imposed because of a city council’s inability to function properly. http://www.twincities.com/2016/09/07/lake-elmo-socked-with-200000-penalty-for-rude-behavior/

 ALL members of the city council, not just a few, need to accept the reasons for this unusual action, and most importantly, take responsibility for their behavior.
 The reasons for this action are outlined in this memo from Dan Greensweig, Assistant Administrator of the LMCIT.
 Among other things he cites: “significant turmoil within city hall for the last two years…..conflict between Council members….the conflict has spilled over into relationships between Council members and City staff……and Council is witnessing a deterioration of its relationships with other governmental bodies and with the public.”
 Here is a link to his full memo, which contains additional detail and background.
 Memo to LMCIT

 It’s critical for Lake Elmo to have collaborative leadership from ALL members of the city council, not just a few.
+While city council meetings are now more productive and efficient and transparency has been improved, conflict among council members and civility continue to be a challenge for some council members, especially when votes and decisions don’t go their way.
 Residents and the business community have a right to expect an open and inclusive city council where ALL voices are welcomed and everyone is treated with respect, regardless of their policies or beliefs.
-For the city to make any meaningful progress on the critical issues it faces, Lake Elmo needs a FUNCTIONAL CITY GOVERNMENT, characterized by TRANSPARENCY, CIVILITY, AND FISCAL RESPONSIBILITY.
+For the city to make meaningful progress on its critical issues, Lake Elmo needs a FUNCTIONAL CITY GOVERNMENT, characterized by TRANSPARENCY, CIVILITY, AND FISCAL RESPONSIBILITY.

 The objective of this site is to provide information and examples to citizens regarding the actions of the Lake Elmo City Council and the role they play in maintaining a functional city government.
 The site also provides information, facts, news stories, and updates on what’s happening in Lake Elmo city government, past and present.